 Isabel Roberts House, Prairie School residence in River Forest, US.

-The Isabel Roberts House is a single-family residence in River Forest built in the Prairie School style.
-It features horizontal lines, flat roofs with extended eaves, and bands of windows that reflect the landscape of the American Midwest.
+The Isabel Roberts House is a single-family home in River Forest, Illinois, built in the Prairie School style.
+It has a low-pitched roof with wide overhanging eaves, long bands of windows running across the facade, and a form that sits close to the ground.

 The community of curious travelers